Fahim59/Automation_30_Days_Challenge/README.md

 Day11: Create an automation script that Add and Remove Tags then assert tag's presence and count

 Day12: Create an automation script that Verify link count calculation and identification of page with maximum links by using HashMap concept of java.

+Day13: Create an automation script that Downloads a PDF and stores it in local System.